Top 5 Places to Find Akiya Houses for Sale in Japan

 Shizuoka

-The central city center is Shizuoka City, but there’s also Hamamatsu City.
-Both are the perfect mix of city and nature, with the mountains and ocean nearby.
-So it's great for exploring, swimming, fishing, and hiking.
+The city center is Shizuoka City, but there's also Hamamatsu City.
+Both are the perfect mix of city and nature.
+With the mountains and ocean nearby, Shizuoka is great for exploring, swimming, fishing, and hiking.

-The Shizuoka government is working hard to offer various migration, employment, and life support to have a higher quality of life.
+The Shizuoka government offers various migration, employment, and life support to help its citizens have a higher quality of life.

 2. Nagano